-With the release of the Leica SL2-S, the company’s L Mount mirrorless cameras are attempting to break into the popular market.
+With the release of the Leica SL2-S, the company’s L Mount mirrorless cameras are attempting to break into the famous market.

-It can deliver a set of requirements that earlier SL cameras were not capable of doing since the resolution has been decreased, along with the price.
-This offers higher performance in low light, with an ISO 100,000 headline rating, and burst shooting at 25 frames per second.
-The latter option is only accessible while shooting with the electronic shutter and does not include continuous focusing as a feature.
+It can deliver a set of requirements that earlier SL cameras could not do since the resolution has been decreased, along with the price.
+In addition, this offers higher low-light performance, with an ISO 100,000 headline rating and burst shooting at 25 frames per second.
+Unfortunately, the latter option is only accessible while shooting with the electronic shutter and does not include continuous focusing as a feature.
 This is a very significant limitation.

-Additionally, it is being promoted to filmmakers with a set of video-friendly specifications aimed to entice them to purchase the product.
-It is capable of recording in 4K at a resolution of 10-bits and 4:2:2 at 30 frames per second internally (recording at 60 frames per second is also possible with an external recorder), and it has additional characteristics, such as dual UHS-II card ports, that bolster its credentials in this field.
+Additionally, it is being promoted to filmmakers with video-friendly specifications to entice them to purchase the product.
+For example, it can record in 4K at a resolution of 10 bits and 4:2:2 at 30 frames per second internally (recording at 60 frames per second is also possible with an external recorder).
+Furthermore, it has additional characteristics, such as dual UHS-II card ports, that bolster its credentials in this field.

 Leica SL2-S Design and handling

-This assertion is supported by the fact that the aluminum and magnesium alloy body has a dust- and water-resistance rating of IP54.
-That indicates that it ought to have very little trouble holding up to be used in the rain for lengthy periods.
+This assertion is supported by the aluminum and magnesium alloy body having a dust- and water-resistance rating of IP54.
+That indicates it ought to have very little trouble holding up to be used in the rain for long periods.

-The SL2-S has certain annoying design flaws that make it difficult to use; thus even though it is in some ways a well-designed product, using it may sometimes be aggravating.
-It is tough to operate it with one hand, for example, which makes it difficult to make fast adjustments to things like the focus point.
+The SL2-S has certain annoying design flaws that make it difficult to use; thus, even though it is, in some ways, a well-designed product, using it may sometimes be aggravating.
+Operating it with one hand is tough, making it challenging to adjust quickly to things like the focus point.

-Because we had to make room for our second hand initially, there were a few instances in which we were unable to make adjustments quickly enough to respond to the circumstances adequately.
-However, if you have larger hands, you could find that it is less cumbersome for you; in any case, I would recommend trying it out before making a purchase.
+Because we had to make room for our second hand initially, there were a few instances in which we could not make adjustments quickly enough to adequately respond to the circumstances.
+However, if you have larger hands, you could find it less cumbersome; in any case, I recommend trying it out before making a purchase.

 Leica SL2-S Features

-It has almost half the resolution of the 47MP SL2 but only 24.6 megapixels.
-Because of this, it is better suited for working with video and in low-light conditions, while simultaneously having a high enough pixel count to be more than useable in most everyday settings.
+It has almost half the resolution of the 47MP SL2-S but only 24.6 megapixels.
+Because of this, it is better suited for working with video and in low-light conditions while simultaneously having a high enough pixel count to be more than useable in most everyday settings.

-A manifestation of this may be seen in the increased high ISO sensitivity, which can now reach a maximum of ISO 100,000. (compared to the 50,000 of the SL2).
+This manifestation may be seen in the increased high ISO sensitivity, which can now reach a maximum of ISO 100,000. (compared to the 50,000 of the SL2-S).

-Those who are interested in shooting video will find that the SL2-S is capable of recording at a professional level 4K 10-bit 4:2:2 either internally at 30 frames per second or to an external recorder at 60 frames per second.
+Those interested in shooting video will find that the SL2-S can record at a professional level 4K 10-bit 4:2:2 either internally at 30 frames per second or to an external recorder at 60 frames per second.

 In addition, L-log recording is an option, and while there are currently just two look-up tables (LUTs) built into the system (Classic and Natural), more are planned to be included in further firmware upgrades.